 The historical significance of Great Bowden as the principal village in the original Anglo Saxon estate and now as a selected rural village will only be demonstrably retained if the village maintains its identity as an independent, largely rural, settlement separate from 21st century urban, suburban and commercial Market Harborough.
-Any further northern development would destroy the quality of the remaining landscape, the distinctness of the two settlements, the excellent views and viewpoints from the top and bottom of Bowden Ridge and the exceptional ridge and furrow earthworks that are visible on these northern slopes (Policy CS17).
+Any further northern development would destroy the quality of the remaining landscape, the distinctness of the two settlements, the excellent views and viewpoints from the top and bottom of Bowden Ridge and the exceptional ridge and furrow earthworks that are visible on these northern slopes (HLP Policy GD5 Landscape character).